Get insightful automation articles, view upcoming webinars and stay up-to-date with Checkbox

 Encouraging your team to adopt new technology can be difficult, especially when you lack a strategic approach to get that technology.
 These steps will help you ensure that you obtain the technology that best suits your team’s needs.

-- Identify the best technology for your legal teams – There are various available legal tech options on the market, but not all of them will have what your team needs to succeed.
+- Identify the best technology for your legal teams – There are various available legal tech options on the market to new a few here is a short list: in house legal software, legal document automation software, contract lifecycle management software, legal workflow automation software & legal front door software, but not all of them will have what your team needs to succeed.
 To make sure that you are choosing the right technology, it is imperative to first name the problems you are trying to solve.
 When identifying what you want to solve, starting small can help you secure quick wins, which builds more momentum for your legal team in the future.
 Choosing the right legal technology for your team translates to the success of all business users and the company.

 - Research the legal technology market – After deciding which technology is best suited to your team, comparing your legal department’s requirements with the capabilities of various products can help decide which technology is the best for you.
 Scheduling demos with various vendors can help narrow down the best solutions and ensure buy-in from leaders.
 A critical part of successful technology adoption is to make sure that the new system not only can solve your business needs, but that it also is compatible with the existing applications and tools that your business is already using.
 Including the IT team during the selection process is also important.
 Ask IT to work with your chosen vendor to explore integration with your existing systems in more detail, including integration costs.
 Finding which integrations are possible can make the implementation process much smoother.